 Of course, there is plenty of business law information available for free online but there will inevitably be times when you need to seek professional advice.
 A solicitor can take care of important paperwork and help save you time and can also make sure you don’t make the kind of mistakes that could prove costly to your business and/or harm your professional reputation.

 What else can a solicitor do for you?

-Some more examples of the type of work a solicitor can do for your company includes:
+Some more examples of the type of work a solicitor can do for your company include:

-- Draw up contracts between you and a client (such as a consultancy agreement if you’re providing services direct to a client).
+- Draw up contracts between you and a client (such as a consultancy agreement if you’re providing services directly to a client).

 - Checking provisional contracts created by a third party (such as a recruiter).